GNOME/gtk/docs/reference/gtk/migrating-3to4.md

  - If you were using `::delete-event` to present a confirmation when using the close button of a window, you should use the [signal@Gtk.Window::close-request] signal.
+ - If you were using `::map-event` and `::unmap-event` to track a window being mapped, you should use property notification for the [property@Gdk.Surface:mapped] property instead.

 ### Set a proper application ID